Kenobi vs. Vader | Recreate the Scene Project story Zandt Productions.

 Guest blog by: Lars in 't Zandt - Zandt Productions

-(scroll to the bottom of this blog to view the end result directly)
+(scroll to the bottom of this blog to see the final result immediately)

 Who doesn't know it?

-These days, there are few people who don't know Star Wars.
-Whether you grew up with the original trilogy, the prequels or the sequels, every generation has had something from Star Wars to grow up with.
+These days, there are few people who aren't familiar with Star Wars.
+Whether you grew up with the original trilogy, the prequels, or the sequels, every generation has had some Star Wars experience to grow up with.

-My father first showed me Star Wars when I was young and I remember with what big eyes I sat looking at the screen....
-Glued to the screen there began my great love which from then on grew into a huge Star Wars fandom!
-At that time the prequels were all just coming out and were still being watched on videotape.
-Revenge Of The Sith was on repeat almost every day, I couldn't get enough of it!
-Now, 17 years later I have seen just about everything there is of Star Wars and my house is full of Star Wars lore, props, replicas, lightsabers and other Star Wars merchandise.
+My father first showed me Star Wars when I was young, and I still remember how wide-eyed I was.
+Glued to the screen, that's where my love for the series began, which has since grown into a massive Star Wars fandom!
+Back then, the prequels were just coming out, and everyone was still watching them on videotapes.
+Revenge of the Sith was on repeat almost every day; I couldn't get enough!
+Now, 17 years later, I've seen just about everything Star Wars lore has to offer, and my house is filled with Star Wars lore, props, replicas, lightsabers, and other Star Wars merchandise.

-This Star Wars fandom combined with my continuing education as an Audi Visual Specialist is the perfect combination to make my childhood dream come true.
-Namely, creating my own Star Wars scene.
-As an AV Specialist I immerse myself in everything from camera, lighting, sound to post production such as video editing, color editing and directing.
+This Star Wars fandom, combined with my further training as an Audi Visual Specialist, is the perfect combination to fulfill my childhood dream: creating my own Star Wars scene.
+As an AV Specialist, I immerse myself in everything from camera, lighting, and sound to post-production, including video editing, color grading, and directing.

 The Project

-About three months ago the assignment was given by my training to recreate a scene from a movie or series of my choice.
-The choice was obviously quickly made, this was the moment I had been waiting for.
-This, of course, had to be a Star Wars reenactment scene.
-Ten weeks was given for this group assignment.
-As a perfectionist, I knew there were going to be complications and that it was going to be difficult to do the real scene justice, but I was determined and knew this was what I wanted to do.
+About three months ago, my program assigned me to recreate a scene from a film or TV series of my choice.
+The decision was quickly made; this was the moment I'd been waiting for.
+Naturally, it had to be a Star Wars reenactment scene.
+I was given ten weeks to complete this group assignment.
+As a perfectionist, I knew there would be complications and that it would be difficult to do justice to the real scene, but I was determined and knew this was what I wanted to do.

 The Scene

-Growing up with the prequels and partly because of that, Anakin (Darth Vader) and Obi-Wan Kenobi as my favorite characters from Star Wars, it was immediately clear which scene I wanted to recreate: The new Obi-Wan Kenobi series was therefore really a highlight of Star Wars for me and really left its impressions, so I chose to recreate the battle between Kenobi and Vader from the Limited Series Obi-Wan Kenobi on Disney+.
-This iconic scene was instantly legendary and very impressive, fast-paced and full of emotion.
+Growing up with the prequels, and having Anakin (Darth Vader) and Obi-Wan Kenobi as my favorite Star Wars characters, it was immediately clear which scene I wanted to recreate.
+The new Obi-Wan Kenobi series was a true Star Wars highlight for me and truly left its mark.
+That's why I chose to recreate the battle between Kenobi and Vader from the Obi-Wan Kenobi Limited Series on Disney+.
+This iconic scene was instantly legendary and incredibly impressive, fast-paced and filled with emotion.
 The perfect scene to recreate!

 The Production

-I immediately wanted to take on the role of Darth Vader in addition to, of course, directing the project.
-For the role of Obi-Wan Kenobi I asked my good friend Max Pigmans who already has a sword fighting background, is a mega Star Wars fan and works as a goldsmith under the name Balthazar Design.
+I immediately wanted to take on the role of Darth Vader, in addition to directing the project, of course.
+For the role of Obi-Wan Kenobi, I asked my good friend Max Pigmans, who already has a background in swordsmanship, is a huge Star Wars fan, and works as a goldsmith under the name Balthazar Design.

-Furthermore, I asked some members of my project group to join my direction to do the camera work with the beautiful Sony PXW-SF7 camera and make sure that the set was adequately lit and the images came out well as they were intended.
+I also asked several members of my project group to work with me on the camera, using the beautiful Sony PXW-SF7 camera, to ensure the set was adequately lit and the images came out as intended.

 The Location

 The location was also quickly chosen.
-The original scene obviously takes place in a non-existent location, but to maintain the vibe of an alien planet, a location near the Loonse and Drunense Dunes was chosen.
-By the time the shoot was scheduled, it was a period unfortunately characterized by rain.
-This forced the project to divert and choose a new location.
-One that could be used both indoors and outdoors, but unfortunately could not give the same feeling as the Loonse en Drunense Duinen intended location.
+The original scene, of course, takes place in a non-existent location, but to maintain the alien planet vibe, a location near the Loonse en Drunense Dunes was chosen.
+By the time the shoot was scheduled, it was unfortunately a period characterized by rain.
+This forced the project to reschedule and choose a new location.
+One that could be used both indoors and outdoors, but unfortunately didn't convey the same feeling as the Loonse en Drunense Dunes.

 KenJo Sabers

-During lightsaber training with Max to learn the fight choreography, one of our prop lightsabers unfortunately broke down (no KenJo Saber).
-Because of this, we immediately had to look for a replacement to ensure that the schedule would not be delayed and there were good lightsabers to use in the official actual shoot.
+While Max was training his lightsaber to learn the fight choreography, one of our prop lightsabers (not a KenJo Saber) unfortunately broke.
+This meant we had to immediately find a replacement to ensure the schedule wouldn't be delayed and that we had good lightsabers available for use in the official filming.

-After reading some reviews online on Trustpilot and being in brief contact with one of the owners of KenJo Sabers, we decided to quickly order a new saber from KenJo Sabers.
+After reading some online reviews on Trustpilot and briefly speaking with one of the owners of KenJo Sabers, we quickly decided to order a new saber from KenJo Sabers.
 The Eclipse Premium RGB Baselit was the choice.
-Everything promised came true, the saber once received we were hugely impressed.
+Everything was delivered as promised; once we received the saber, we were incredibly impressed.

-Fast Forward a few weeks and KenJo Sabers had meanwhile heard through Max what the new lightsaber was going to be used for and were very curious about this project.
-In fact, they were so positive that they indicated their willingness to collaborate on this project by providing sabers from their Legendary Category.
-We ended up getting to use the Mark - Two Weathered and the Darth Variant for the project.
-These sabers are based on replica designs from this actual scene of the Obi-Wan Kenobi series.
-Again, a dream this came true.
-These two sabers took the scene to a completely new level.
+Fast forward a few weeks, and KenJo Sabers had heard from Max what the new lightsaber would be used for and were very curious about this project.
+They were so enthusiastic that they even indicated they wanted to participate in the project by providing sabers from their Legendary Category.
+Ultimately, we were allowed to use the Mark-Two Weathered and the Darth Variant for the project.
+These sabers are based on replica designs from this actual scene in the Obi-Wan Kenobi series.
+Another dream come true.
+With these two sabers, the scene was taken to a whole new level.

-After about five to six weeks of lightsaber training with Max to learn the fight choreography, costume design, camera training, a screen test shoot and working on the matching intro for the film, the point was finally reached when we could do the official shoot.
+After about five to six weeks of lightsaber training with Max to learn the fight choreography, costume design, camera training, a screen test recording, and working on the accompanying intro for the film, the time had finally come for the official shoot.

-The shoot took 's place on a somewhat rainy evening near a small lake and a beautiful willow tree.
-That evening we found a perfect moment when it stayed dry for a few hours so we could film the scene outside after all.
-From that point on, the shoot went great.
-Thanks to a tight schedule, everyone knew exactly what to do and what to expect and that's why it went perfectly.
+The shoot took place on a slightly rainy evening near a small lake and a beautiful willow tree.
+That evening, we found the perfect moment when it stayed dry for a few hours, allowing us to film the scene outside.
+From that point on, the shoot went smoothly.
+Thanks to a tight schedule, everyone knew exactly what to do and expect, and that's partly why everything went perfectly.

 The Result

-Now that all the preparation and filming is done, it's time to edit the scene.
-I spent another two or three weeks editing the scene to make sure it was as perfect as possible.
-I used Adobe Premiere Pro for the rough cut, Adobe After Effects for the special effects and then a mix between Adobe Audition and Adobe Premiere Pro for the sound design and mixing.
+Now that all the preparation and filming were complete, it was time to edit the scene.
+I spent another two to three weeks working on this to ensure the scene was as perfect as possible.
+I used Adobe Premiere Pro for the rough cut, Adobe After Effects for the special effects, and then a mix between Adobe Audition and Adobe Premiere Pro for the sound design and final mixing.

-The end result is something I am immensely proud of and so happy to share with everyone.
-This project was a dream come true and I am infinitely grateful to everyone who helped and made sure I was able to do this.
+The end result is something I'm incredibly proud of and eager to share with everyone.
+This project was a dream come true, and I'm infinitely grateful to everyone who helped make it possible.

-Let this be a beginning of many more future Star Wars projects!
+Let this be the start of many more Star Wars projects to come!

 -Lars in 't Zandt – Zandt Productions